amygdala/code-snippets/ml/cloud_shell_tutorials/cloud-speech-intro/tutorial.md

 ## Overview

-The Cloud Speech API lets you do speech to text transcription from audio files in over 80 languages.
+The [Cloud Speech API](https://cloud.google.com/speech/) lets you do speech-to-text transcription from audio files in over 80 languages.

-In this lab, you will see how to send an audio to the Cloud Speech API for transcription.
+In this lab, you will see how to send an audio file to the Cloud Speech API for transcription.

 #### What you'll learn